rebelsky/csc207c/_handouts/spamr.md

 _Here you will find most of the email that I sent out this semester._

+# [CSC-207 2024Fa] Quick notes on mini-projects (2024-09-13)

+Dear Mini-Projectors,

+A variety of notes on mini-projects 1 and 2.

+0. You do not need to tell me that you're using a token for an extension; I'll charge it automatically.

+1. Because of the late release of the tests for mini-project 1, everyone gets a free two-day extension.

+2. Mini-project 2 is ready for public release.

+2'.
+I hope to have the autograder for mini-project 2 ready for you a bit more quickly.

+As always, feel to reach out via email or Teams.
+(And if I don't respond with a reasonable amount of time, such as twelve hours, reach out again.)

+Regards,

+-- SamR

 # [CSC-207 2024Fa] Some notes from SamR on MP1 (2024-09-07)

 Dear Decipherers (of enciphered text and CS assignments),